 MOTOR INSURERS’ BUREAU (MIB)

-A body funded by motor insurance companies that deals with claims for injury compensation when the driver at fault is not insured or cannot be traced.
+A body funded by motor insurance companies that deal with claims for injury compensation when the driver at fault is not insured or cannot be traced.

 Cover for property where an item that has been lost or destroyed would be replaced with a brand new one, with no deduction for wear and tear.
 Also called “replacement as new”.